Luffy-Yao/DS_Take-Home-Challenges/README.md

 ## Note:

-**Please don't contact me for the dataset.**

-This repository is only for self-learning purpose.
-If you want to do the exercise, you can go to [https://datamasked.com/](https://datamasked.com/) to purchase the book.
-Please respect the author of the original work.
+**This repository is only for self-learning purpose.
+If you have better ideas of solutions I proposed, feel free to contact me by yaolinxing19945@gmail.com.**

 1. [Conversion Rate] (https://github.com/Luffy-Yao/DS_Challenges/blob/master/01.%20Conversion_Rate/Conversion_Rate.ipynb)